kylephillips/wp-nested-pages/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WP Nested Pages provides an intuitive drag and drop interface for managing pages in the Wordpress admin, while maintaining quick edit functionality.
+Nested Pages provides an intuitive drag and drop interface for managing pages in the Wordpress admin, while maintaining quick edit functionality.

 == Description ==

-Nested Pages offers
+**Nested Pages offers**

 * A drag and drop interface for managing your pages - simple and intuitive
 * Quick edit functionality